kitspace/awesome-electronics/README.md

 - [/r/electronics](https://reddit.com/r/electronics) and [/r/ECE](https://reddit.com/r/ECE) are the two most active sub-reddits for EE topics.

 ### Help
- - [/r/askelectronics](https://reddit.com/r/askelectronics) - A sub-reddit dedicated to help on electronics topics.
+ - [/r/askelectronics](https://reddit.com/r/askelectronics) - Sub-reddit dedicated to help on electronics topics.
- - [Electronics StackExchange](https://electronics.stackexchange.com) - A question and answer site for electronics running on the popular StackOverflow service.
+ - [Electronics StackExchange](https://electronics.stackexchange.com) - Question and answer site for electronics running on the popular StackOverflow service.
- - [EEVBlog beginners forum](http://www.eevblog.com/forum/beginners) - A good place for beginner questions, other sub-forums on EEVblog should be suitable for questions on more advanced topics.
+ - [EEVBlog beginners forum](http://www.eevblog.com/forum/beginners) - Good place for beginner questions, other sub-forums on EEVblog should be suitable for questions on more advanced topics.

 ## Podcasts
- - [The Amp Hour](http://www.theamphour.com/) - An off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
+ - [The Amp Hour](http://www.theamphour.com/) - Off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
  - [Embedded FM](http://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests
  - [Sparkgap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.

 ## Videos
 - [EEVblog](https://www.youtube.com/user/EEVblog) - One of the earliest and most successful YouTube channels where Dave Jones does Teardowns, tutorials and more.
-- [ElectroBOOM](https://www.youtube.com/user/msadaghd) - A YouTube channel that debunks and explains EE topics with a lot of comedy thrown in.
+- [ElectroBOOM](https://www.youtube.com/user/msadaghd) - YouTube channel that debunks and explains EE topics with a lot of comedy thrown in.
 - [Micah Scott](https://www.youtube.com/user/micahjd) - Video logs of reverse engineering and re-purposing consumer electronics hardware in creative ways.
 - [Afrotechmods](https://www.youtube.com/user/afrotechmods) - Tutorials on electronics projects, often suitable for beginners as well.
 - [The Signal Path](https://www.youtube.com/user/TheSignalPathBlog) - Very in depth teardowns, repairs and reviews of lab equipment and prototyping products.